 BECAUSE THEY ARE DISAPPEARING FAST

 From hunting cetaceans and capturing animals for captivity, to dangers from fishing net entanglement and plastic waste, whales and dolphins face continued exploitation – with numbers of many species in decline.
-Of the 88 species known to science, the International Union for the Conservation of Nature (IUCN) classifies three as Critically Endangered, seven as Endangered, six as Vulnerable, and five as Near Threatened.
+Of the 92 species known to science, the International Union for the Conservation of Nature (IUCN) classifies five as Critically Endangered, 12 as Endangered, seven as Vulnerable, and 10 as Near Threatened.

 BECAUSE THEY SUPPORT HUMAN COMMUNITIES